Six Drivers to Create Better Leaders

 5. Praise effort and reward achievement.

-An important part of your job is to support your team, customers, vendors and show them their efforts are not going unnoticed, otherwise they will wonder why they are bothering.
+An important part of your job is to offer praise and recognition to your employees.
+Support your team, customers, vendors and show them their efforts are not going unnoticed, otherwise, they will wonder why they are bothering.

 6. Reverse mentor.